 Metrics/Stories

-The Multicultural Business and Entrepreneur Center (MBEC) provides support, training and resources for local businesses and entrepreneurs of all sizes, with specific focus on providing support for historically underserved community members.
-Learn More
+The Multicultural Business and Entrepreneur Center (MBEC) provides support, training and resources for local businesses and entrepreneurs of all sizes, with a specific focus on providing support for historically underserved community members.

 This program has also been funded by ARPA dollars in the 2023-2024 budget.